ddry/ddry-tap/README.md

 And that's it. `i` is for input, `e` is for expected.
 Let's keep focused on data flow.
 Pray excuse me who think that `require`, `assert`, `expect` etc. are the essence of testing.

-This data-driven code will be compiled by [ddry](https://www.npmjs.com/package/ddry) to code actually executable by any of three JS test harnesses: [Mocha JS](https://www.npmjs.com/package/mocha), [TAP](https://www.npmjs.com/package/tap) or [Tape JS](https://www.npmjs.com/package/tape). [ddry](https://www.npmjs.com/package/ddry) itself is fully covered on all of them with unified harness-agnostic codebase.
+This data-driven code will be adapted and passed by [ddry](https://www.npmjs.com/package/ddry) to any of three JS test harnesses: [Mocha JS](https://www.npmjs.com/package/mocha), [TAP](https://www.npmjs.com/package/tap) or [Tape JS](https://www.npmjs.com/package/tape). [ddry](https://www.npmjs.com/package/ddry) itself is fully covered on all of them with unified harness-agnostic codebase.

 Also [ddry](https://www.npmjs.com/package/ddry) has:
 - cross-harness features: context, before/after hooks and x-style skipping and mass-skipping;